JinlinYY/MIPGraph/README.md

 # MIPGraph

-Official implementation for the project accompanying the manuscript:
+Implementation for the project accompanying the manuscript:

 ```text
 A Mechanism-Factorized Ion-Pair Graph Learning Framework for Thermophysical Property Prediction of Ionic Liquids